j50n/deno-proc/README.md

 _This the new API.
-It is still under development, under-tested, and buggy.
-The API should be considered unstable._
+It is still under development, under-tested, and over-buggy.
+The API should be considered unstable.
+The documentation is incomplete.
+Enjoy the bleeding edge now if you are so inclined, or check back later._

 # deno-proc